The Tanzania Revenue Authority (TRA), has introduced an app to confirm the genuineness of Electronic Tax Stamps (ETS) on spirits.

 In 2002 Tanzania established its Export Processing Zones (EPZ) scheme, to provide for the establishment of export oriented investments within the designated zones with the views of creating international competitiveness for export led economic growth.

 Tanzania’s EPZs promote exports of products that use local materials, such as textiles and garments, leather goods, agro-processing, and the lapidary industry.

 In addition in 2006 the Special Economic Zones (SEZ) scheme was introduced, to promote quick and significant progress in economic growth, export earnings and employment creation.

 SEZ also aims at attracting private investment in the form of both Foreign Direct Investments (FDI) and Domestic Direct Investment (DDI) from all productive and service sectors.

-The Bank of Tanzania (BOT) Monthly Economic Review of October 2017 indicates that the annual export value of Tanzanian goods and services amounted to USD 175.6…
+The Bank of Tanzania (BOT) released its Monthly Economic Review – Feb 2021, indicating that the total exports of goods and services amounted to USD…